bloom-lang/bud/docs/operational.md

 # An Operational View Of Bloom #
 You may ask yourself: well, what does a Bloom program *mean*?
-You may ask yourself: How do I read this Bloom code?  ([You may tell yourself, this is not my beautiful house.](http://www.youtube.com/watch?v=I1wg1DNHbNU)  But I digress.)
+You may ask yourself: How do I read this Bloom code?  ([You may tell yourself, this is not my beautiful house.](http://www.youtube.com/watch?v=I1wg1DNHbNU))

-There is a formal answer to these questions about Bloom, but there's also a more more approachable answer.  *Very* briefly, the formal answer is that Bloom's semantics are based in model theory, via a temporal logic language called *Dedalus* that is described in [a paper from Berkeley](http://www.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-173.html).
+There is a formal answer to these questions about Bloom, but there's also a more more approachable answer.
+Briefly, the formal answer is that Bloom's semantics are based in finite model theory, via a temporal logic language called *Dedalus* that is described in [a paper from Berkeley](http://www.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-173.html).

 While that's nice for proving theorems (and writing [program analysis tools](visualizations.md)), many programmers don't find model-theoretic discussions of semantics terribly helpful or even interesting.
 It's usually easier to think about how the language *works* at some level, so you can reason about how to use it.